tj/asset/Readme.md

  By default options must be passed via the CLI, however `asset` will also check the `./.asset` and ~/.asset` JSON configuration files, so for example a project may set `{ "out": "public/javascripts" }` if we are mainly working with javascript, however the CLI options will always take precedence.

+### The Repository

+ By default the repo bundled with `asset` is used, however the `~/.assets` configuration file is checked first.
+Perhaps down the road if/when asset becomes more flexible a repo will be hosted, for now simply fork the project and send a pull request.

 ## License

 (The MIT License)